A Deep Dive into Compile-Time Fibonacci Calculation

 {

-// Because fibonacci(10) is a constant expression,
+// fibonacci(10) is a constant expression, so the compiler can evaluate it at compile time.

 std::cout << fibonacci(10) << std::endl; // After compilation, this becomes `std::cout << 55 << std::endl;`